abstractqqq/polars_ds_extension/README.md

 7. Sample.
 Traditional dataset sampling.
 No time series sampling yet.
 This module provides functionalities such as stratified downsample, volume neutral random sampling, etc.

 8. Polars Native ML Pipeline.
-Planned but not started yet.
+See examples [here](./examples/pipeline.ipynb).
 The goal is to have a Polars native pipeline that can replace Scikit-learn's pipeline and provides all the benefits of Polars.
-All the basic transforms in Scikit-leran, categorical-encoders are planned.
+All the basic transforms in Scikit-learn and categorical-encoders are planned.
 This can be super powerful together with Polars's expressions.
-(Basically, once you have expressions, you don't need to write custom transforms like col(A)/col(B), log transform, sqrt transform, linear/polynomial transforms, etc.)
+(Basically, once you have expressions, you don't need to write custom transforms like col(A)/col(B), log transform, sqrt transform, linear/polynomial transforms, etc.) Polar's expressions also offer JSON serialization in higher versions so this can also be desirable for use in the cloud.
+(This part is under active development.)

 Some other areas that currently exist, but is de-prioritized: